Migrate from Firecrawl to fastCRW in 10 Minutes — Drop-In Guide

 |---|---|---|

 POST /v1/scrape | POST /v1/scrape | Same request shape.
-Costs 1 credit (2 for the chrome renderer). |
+Costs 1 credit (any renderer, including chrome). |

 POST /v1/crawl | POST /v1/crawl | Async → returns a job id.
 Costs 1 credit per page. |